 Key Legal Documents for Seed Funding

-1. Term Sheets
+- Term Sheets

 Term sheets outline the fundamental terms and conditions of the investment, including valuation, investor rights, and equity distribution.
-This document serves as the blueprint for negotiations, ensuring clarity and alignment between parties.
+This document serves as the blueprint for negotiations, ensuring clarity and alignment between parties. - SAFE Agreements and Convertible Notes

 Simple Agreement for Future Equity (SAFE) and convertible notes are popular instruments for early-stage funding.
-They allow startups to defer valuation discussions while securing capital, making them attractive options for both founders and investors.
+They allow startups to defer valuation discussions while securing capital, making them attractive options for both founders and investors. - Subscription Agreements

 Subscription agreements formalize the investor’s commitment to purchase shares in the company.
 These documents are critical for maintaining transparency and ensuring legal compliance during the transaction process.

-Compliance Measures to Protect Your Funding Round
+Compliance Measures to Protect Your Funding Rounds

 Adhering to regulatory requirements is non-negotiable.
 Filing Form D with the SEC is mandatory for startups raising funds under Regulation D exemptions.
-Additionally, maintaining corporate formalities—such as accurate record-keeping and shareholder agreements—helps safeguard the company’s legal standing and instills investor confidence.
+Additionally, maintaining corporate formalities—such as accurate record-keeping and shareholder agreements, helps safeguard the company’s legal standing and instills investor confidence.

 Intellectual Property Protection